awesomemotive/wp-simple-pay-lite/readme.txt

 === 📧 Get Help ===

 WP Simple Pay is backed by top-notch technical support from our globally distributed full-time support team.
 We also have an [extensive documentation site available](https://docs.wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link).
 If you’re looking for faster support via email, we encourage you to [purchase a WP Simple Pay Pro license](https://wpsimplepay.com/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link).

-= What's Next =

-If you like our Stripe payment form plugin, then consider checking out our other projects:

-- [OptinMonster](https://optinmonster.com/) - Get More Email Subscribers with the most popular conversion optimization plugin for WordPress.
-- [WPForms](https://wpforms.com/) - #1 drag & drop online form builder for WordPress (trusted by 5 million sites).
-- [MonsterInsights](https://monsterinsights.com/) - See the Stats that Matter and Grow Your Business with Confidence.
-Best Google Analytics Plugin for WordPress.
-- [SeedProd](https://seedprod.com) - Create beautiful landing pages with our powerful drag & drop landing page builder.
-- [WP Mail SMTP](https://wpmailsmtp.com/) - Improve email deliverability for your contact form with the most popular SMTP plugin for WordPress.
-- [RafflePress](https://rafflepress.com/) - Best WordPress giveaway and contest plugin to grow traffic and social followers.
-- [Smash Balloon](https://smashballoon.com/) - #1 social feeds plugin for WordPress - display social media content in WordPress without code.
-- [AIOSEO](https://aioseo.com/) - The original WordPress SEO plugin to help you rank higher in search results (trusted by over 3 million sites).
-- [PushEngage](https://www.pushengage.com/) - Connect with visitors after they leave your website with the leading web push notification plugin.
-- [TrustPulse](https://trustpulse.com/) - Add real-time social proof notifications to boost your store conversions by up to 15%.
-- [SearchWP](https://searchwp.com/) - The most advanced custom WordPress search plugin to improve WordPress search quality.
-- [AffiliateWP](https://affiliatewp.com/) - The #1 affiliate management plugin for WordPress.
-Add a referral program to your online store
-- [Easy Digital Downloads](https://easydigitaldownloads.com/) - The best WordPress eCommerce plugin to sell digital products (eBooks, software, music, and more).
-- [Sugar Calendar](https://sugarcalendar.com) - A simple event calendar plugin for WordPress that’s both easy and powerful.

-Visit [WPBeginner](https://www.wpbeginner.com/) to learn from our [WordPress Tutorials](https://www.wpbeginner.com/category/wp-tutorials/) and find out about other [best WordPress plugins](https://www.wpbeginner.com/category/plugins/).

 == Installation ==